 The above capital assets do not include the facility known as Safari Joe's H2O and formerly known as Big Splash.
-The facility was purchased by Splash Action and the Authority entered into a new contract with Splash Action as of September 2015.
+The facility was purchased by Splash Action, and the Authority entered into a contract with Splash Action as of September 2015.
 The facility operates under a long-term ground sublease for which the Authority receives rentals based on percentages of revenues subject to certain minimums.
-During the years ended December 31, 2016 and 2015, the Authority recorded \$134,000 and \$132,000, respectively, of rental income from Safari Joe's.
+During the years ended December 31, 2017 and 2016, the Authority recorded \$136,000 and \$134,000, respectively, of rental income from Safari Joe's.

 The Authority also has a percentage rental contract, extending to 2018, with a midway operator to provide and operate amusements during the annual State Fair.
-During the years ended December 31, 2016 and 2015, the Authority received \$1,128,823 and \$1,098,163, respectively, of rental income under this contract.
+During the years ended December 31, 2017 and 2016, the Authority received \$1,470,014 and \$1,128,823, respectively, of rental income under this contract.